Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit coupling against

-In the main text, we assume that the inhomogeneous electric field component has the form given in Eq.~\eqref{eq:V_E_inhomogeneous}.
+In the main text, we assume that the inhomogeneous electric field tensor is diagonal and $\delta\!E_{xx}\approx-\delta\!E_{yy}\equiv \delta\!E$.
 Here, we show that the presence of the spin-orbit switch is not related to this approximation by examining separately the effect of the fields $\delta\!E_{xx}$ and $\delta\!E_{yy}$ on the spin-orbit velocity.
 We restrict ourselves to the analysis of FinFETs grown along the [001] direction, with $\theta=0$.
 In this section, we consider $E_y=0$.